 Cyber Attacks: Types, Consequences, & Prevention Measures

-Cyberspace has become a crucial aspect of our lives in this era of technology.
+Cyberspace has become a crucial aspect of our lives in the era of technology.
 Our reliance on technology has increased tremendously across all sectors, from communication and banking to healthcare and transportation.
-However, this quick technological development has also made us more vulnerable to a rising danger, i.e., cyberattacks.
+However, this rapid technological development has also made us more vulnerable to a rising danger: cyberattacks.
+A wide range of hostile actions is included in cyberattacks, intended to compromise digital systems, data, and networks for various reasons.
+We will learn about the types of cyber attacks, their effects, and discuss how to defend ourselves against the developing dangers in this blog.

 What is a Cyber Attack?

-Types of Cyber Attacks
+Common Types of Cyber Attacks

 Why Cyber Attacks Happen?